5 Benefits of Embedded Integration Platforms for SaaS Products

 Develop integrations with fewer engineering resources

-Devs can further empower integration builders by writing reusable custom connectors that handle industry-specific logic or niche apps.
+Devs can empower integration builders by writing reusable custom connectors that handle industry-specific logic or niche apps.
 Non-devs then drop these custom connectors into integrations to build what your customers need.

 Shift integration onboarding and support to non-engineers